mikaelho/pythonista-lambda-deploy/README.md

 # Setup

-To give the script access to AWS services, create file `awsconf.py` in the same directory as the `lambda-deploy.py` with the cresentials available from the AWS console:
+To give the script access to AWS services, create file `awsconf.py` in the same directory as the `lambda-deploy.py` with the credentials available from the AWS console:

     aws_id='YOUR_AWS_ID'
     aws_secret='YOUR_AWS_SECRET'